vigetlabs/trackomatic/README.md

 **Note**: The build script for Trackomatic automatically generates a folder inside `public` with the version number specified in `package.json`.
 When preparing a new version for release, ensure you have bumped the version accordingly using `npm version <major | minor | patch>`.

-## Deployment
+## Releases

+The release process for Trackomatic has several steps:

+1) Generate documentation (using Esdoc)
+2) Deploy documentation to gh-pages (using [git-directory-deploy](https://github.com/X1011/git-directory-deploy))
+3) Compile Trackomatic from source (dev & prod versions)
+4) Sync the compiled files to S3

 In order to deploy Trackomatic to S3, you'll need to setup a few environment variables.
-This project uses `dotenv` to make this easier.
 Run the following command from the root of the project:

     $ cp .env.example .env

-Then open `.env` and fill in the Amazon S3 `ACCESS_KEY_ID` and `SECRET_ACCESS_KEY`.
+Then open `.env` and fill in the missing variables.
+The following are required in order to deploy to S3.

-After that you should be set up to deploy to S3 by issuing the following command:

-    $ cap deploy
+    AWS_S3_BUCKET=< name of S3 bucket >
+    AWS_ACCESS_KEY_ID=< aws access key id >
+    AWS_SECRET_ACCESS_KEY=< aws access key secret >

+The following are required in order to upload documentation to GitHub.

+    GIT_DEPLOY_DIR=docs
+    GIT_DEPLOY_BRANCH=gh-pages
+    GIT_DEPLOY_TOKEN=< generate using github >

+By using a Private GitHub Token we obviate the need for maintainers to log in to git locally.
+Instead, identity is verified through the generated token.

+After setting everything up, deployment is as simple as:

+    $ npm run release

 This will run through `./bin/build` creating a version directory if needed under `dist` as well as handle symlinking the `latest` directory.
 Finally the `dist` folder will be sync-ed to S3.